hjanime/SPADEVizR/README.md

 ## [END] - Identification of Correlated Clusters
 ```

-This returned `CC` object can be plotted to visualize correlated clusters using the `plot()` function.
+This returned `CC` object can be plotted to visualize Correlated Clusters using the `plot()` function.
 This representation displays the p-value (shown as -log10(p-value)) in the Y-axis and the correlation coefficient in the X-axis in a two dimensional chart.
-Each dot represents a cluster, threshold are shown using red dashed lines and correlated clusters are shown in red.
-The size of dots is proportional to the number of associated cells in the samples considered.
+Each dot represents a cluster, threshold are shown using red dashed lines and Correlated Clusters are shown in red.
+The size of dots is proportional to the total number of associated cells in the samples considered.

 For instance, results contained in an `CC` object can be shown using the following command: